tspspi/pfeifferpumps/README.md

 }
 ```

-The library will then locate the given registerset from the protocol library
+The library will then locate the given register set from the protocol library
 or raise an ```SerialProtocolViolation``` in case the device is not supported.

 As one can see from the sample the ```nextMessage()``` routine can be used